 Coronado Springs, like the other moderate resorts, except Port Orleans — French Quarter sometimes, utilizes multiple bus stops.
 This is theoretically great because it means you don’t have to walk all the way to the main building for your bus.

-Practically, it’s a disaster, because your bus trips can take an extra 20 minutes.
-As always, we’re keen to suggest you consider Uber for getting around Walt Disney World, but of course you’ll have to walk all the way to El Centro for Uber, and this won’t help you getting to Magic Kingdom in a pinch (Ubers drop off at Transportation and Ticket Center for Magic Kingdom).
+Practically, it’s a disaster, because your bus trips can take an extra 10 minutes pretty easily.
+As always, we’re keen to suggest you consider Uber for getting around Walt Disney World, but of course you’ll have to walk all the way to Gran Destino for Uber, and this won’t help you getting to Magic Kingdom in a pinch (Ubers drop off at Transportation and Ticket Center for Magic Kingdom).

 For a business hotel, this isn’t such a huge problem, but for families who stay here (with or without business people), transportation continues to be a problem at the moderate resorts.

 Coronado Springs has two table service restaurants, two quick service restaurants, one snack shop, three bars (two are at two of the restaurants), and in-room dining.

 Outside Gran Destino Coronado Springs has three table service restaurants—Three Bridges Bar and Grill, Maya Grill, and Ricks Sports Bar and Grill.
 A fourth, Toledo, at Gran Destino, is briefly discussed in our tower review.

 Three Bridges Bar and Grill is located on the lake at the center of the resort and accessible via—you guessed it—three bridges.
 Read a review of Three Bridges over at Disney Tourist Blog.